treverhines/RBF/README.md

 generally perform well for interpolation and solving PDEs.

 ### Interpolation
-Radial Basis Functions are most commonly used for interpolating scattered data in multidimensional space, but for simplicity we start with a one-dimensional demonstration.
+Radial basis functions are most commonly used for interpolating scattered data in multidimensional space, but for simplicity we start with a one-dimensional demonstration.
 Creating a simple RBF interpolant is straight forward with an RBF instance